Ngocdminh/Ngocdminh/README.md

 - 💞️ I’m looking to collaborate on data analysis projects or research projects
 - 📫 How to reach me at ngocdm.90@gmail.com or my LinkedIn: https://www.linkedin.com/in/ngocdm/
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: There are a few of paradoxes such as hating cold weather but loving snow, or being an introvert yet love meeting and connecting with people.
+- ⚡ Fun fact: I have a few of paradoxes such as hating cold weather but loving snow, or being an introvert yet love meeting and connecting with people.

 <!---
 Ngocdminh/Ngocdminh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.